 Twister4Azure supports the MapReduce-MergeBroadcast natively.
 In Twister, the combine step is part of the driver program and is executed after the MapReduce computation of every iteration.
 Twister is a MapReduce-Combine model, where the Combine step is similar to the Merge step.
 Twister MapReduce computations broadcast the loop variant data products at the beginning of each iteration, effectively making the model Broadcast-MapReduce-Combine.
 This is semantically similar to the MapReduce-MergeBroadcast, as a broadcast at the beginning of iteration is similar to a broadcast at the end of the previous iteration.

-HaLoop performs an additional MapReduce computation to do the fixed point evaluation for every iteration, effectively making this MapReduce computation equivalent to the Merge task.
+HaLoop performs an additional MapReduce computation to do the fixed point evaluation on each iteration, effectively making this MapReduce computation equivalent to the Merge task.
 Data broadcast is achieved through a MapReduce computation to perform a join operation on the loop variant and loop invariant data.

 All the above models can be generalized as Map->Reduce->Merge->Broadcast.